 I was so close – but I didn’t.
 And it’s not just because, scanning all the songs, it didn’t take me long to figure out that I already own at least one version of all but seven of those 112 tracks, three of which are brief commercials deemed surplus to requirements when the original Sell Out LP was released in late 1967.
 Nor is it because, glancing at my Who collection, which is relatively modest by the standards of some I could name, I already have three CDs of Sell Out and four vinyl copies, including a mint Backtrack and MCA2-4067, Sell Out and A Quick One in the same double sleeve, which doesn’t look like it’s been played much either.
 The same cannot be said for Track 613 002, bought one lunchtime in early 1968 at WH Smiths in Bradford close to where I worked in those days, which, to put it mildly, is fucked.

 And it’s this ‘number of plays issue’ that explains why my right index finger hesitated this morning.
 The thing is, I have resisted buying any of the Super Deluxe sets by The Who – or anyone else – because they tend to be played once and then placed on a shelf like an ornament.
-I usually have 95% of the music on them anyway, and, while alternative takes are all very well and sometimes quite interesting, when it comes to the crunch I invariably prefer the original release, the one that the artist deemed, probably correctly, to be the best take in the first place, so after one play, out of curiosity, the big box goes into storage.
+I usually have 95% of the music on them anyway, and, while alternative takes are all very well and sometimes quite interesting, when it comes to the crunch I invariably prefer the original release, the one that the artist and producer deemed, probably correctly, to be the best take in the first place, so after one play, out of curiosity, the big box goes into storage.